-Lubricate the winch properly to help protect it from wear and rust.
-Read the following instructions carefully.

-- 3.2.1 MOTOR BEARINGS are typically lubricated for life by the manufacturer.
+- Lubricate the winch properly to help protect it from wear and rust.
+Read the following instructions carefully. - 3.2.1 MOTOR BEARINGS are typically lubricated for life by the manufacturer.
 Some motors require periodic lubrication.
-Refer to the motor manufacturer's information for specific instructions. - LUBRICATE THE REDUCER according to the manufacturer's instructions. - a CHECK OIL LEVEL before every operation and every 10 hours during operation.
-Remove the level plug and make sure oil is even with the plug hole - b FILL THE REDUCER according to the manufacturer's instructions.
+Refer to the motor manufacturer's information for specific instructions. - 3.2.2 LUBRICATE THE REDUCER according to the manufacturer's instructions. - ^a CHECK OIL LEVEL before every operation and every 10 hours during operation.
+Remove the level plug and make sure oil is even with the plug hole - FILL THE REDUCER according to the manufacturer's instructions.
 Fill the reducer until oil reaches the level plug.
-Do not mix different lubricants. - c CHANGE REDUCER LUBRICANT at least every 2 years, or whenever it is dirty or contaminated. - LUBRICATE THE SPUR GEARS at least every 10 hours of operation.
-Insert NLGI #2 EP (Extreme Pressure) grease through the grease zerk in the gear guard to lubricate the gear teeth. - 3.2.4 LUBRICATE FLANGE BEARINGS at least every 10 hours of operation.
+Do not mix different lubricants. - c CHANGE REDUCER LUBRICANT at least every 2 years, or whenever it is dirty or contaminated. - LUBRICATE FLANGE BEARING at least every 10 hours of operation.
 Insert NLGI #2 EP (Extreme Pressure) grease through the grease zerk.
 Refer to the bearing manufacturer's information for specific instructions.
-See Figure 5. - 3.2.5 LUBRICATE THE WIRE ROPE by following the wire rope manufacturer's recommendations.
+See Figure 5. - 3.2.4 LUBRICATE THE WIRE ROPE by following the wire rope manufacturer's recommendations.